KloppstockBw/GFNPoEPriceCheck/README.md

 3. Set Steam overlay default key to F7
 4. Run awakened PoE trade
 5. Run GFNPoEPriceCheck
-4.1 Decide in script if you want to autorun awakened on script start (recommended) 4.2 Show the script where the awakened PoE trade field is 4.3 tell the script your docs.google URL
+6. Decide in script if you want to autorun awakened on script start (recommended)
+7. Show the script where the awakened PoE trade field is
+8. tell the script your docs.google URL
-6. Have fun price checking in GeForce NOW
+9. Have fun price checking in GeForce NOW

+### How it works - short story

+- it asks the user for various inputs and safes them to config file
+- if the config files contains value it skips the inputs
+- in gfn it sends the item details to the steam build in browser where the home page is set to the docs google by the user
+- on local PC the scrips reads the docs google site content and copy it to the clipboard
+- the scrips renames the gfn window to "Path of exile" so the awakened tool detects it as poe
+- finally the scripts copys the data to awakened inside of gfn poe